 It is well known among psychic investigators that Crystal Gazers often see visions of a clairvoyant or telepathic nature.
-For instance, the experimenter indirection of the init Crystal, a moving picture representing a distant friend in a most exciting situation.
+For instance, the experimenter might see, in his Crystal, a moving picture representing a distantfriend in a most exciting situation.
 Subsequent inquiry, by correspondence, has been known to show that the vision correctly portrayed the actual event at the identical time it took place.
-This is a mere sug-bourd on the many interesting phenomena developed by Crystal Gazing.
+This is a mere suggestion of the many interesting phenomena developed by Crystal Gazing.
 It is a harmless, amusing pastime.

 Crystal Gazing is a practice traced back to the Ancients, but only the modern movement of psychical research has brought to light its scientific side and made it popular.
-The noted investigator, Andrew Lang, and others, have created a more than usual interest in Crystal Gazing by recent magazine articles, com-menting on its peculiarities and recommending its pursuit.
+The noted investigator, Andrew Lang, and others, have created a more than usual interest in Crystal Gazing by recent magazine articles, commenting on its peculiarities and recommending its pursuit.